kkc1984/Scripts/README.md

 OME ent is module written that hits open manage api to create discovery groups, addserver to custome groups,  and get Dell server info.

-gcp folder contains scripts related to google cloud, autodeploy is a script that deploys vms from an excel sheet where you can specify different variables, name, project, network, num of cpu / memory etc. theres a decom script, and QA scripts.
+gcp folder contains scripts related to google cloud, autodeploy is a script that deploys vms from an excel sheet where you can specify different variables, name, project, network, num of cpu / memory, sole tenancy, clustered vms, reservations, etc. theres a decom script, and QA scripts.

 driveswap script was used for migrations of current iscsi attached volumes to vmdks. adds 3 new volumes stops sql migrates the data, and removes the current volumes and relabels the new volumes with old drive letters